 Students who have specific requirements based on a documented disability, either for accommodations during classes (including clinics) or during examinations, must provide written documentation from the UBC Centre for Accessibility office.
-For complete detailed information please see the UBC Calendar> Services, Facilities, and Organizations > Student Services > Student Development and Services > Centre for Accessibility.
+For complete detailed information please see the UBC Calendar https://students.ubc.ca/about-student-services/centre-for-accessibility .
 Students who are registered with the Centre for Accessibility and are entitled to accommodation should consult Appendix VII Differentiated Time Accommodation for Assessment in the Faculty of Dentistry (pg. xvi).